Fellowship-of-the-Link/old-TfT-test1/project/About.md

 ![](https://cdn-images-1.medium.com/max/1000/1*RFMbqtFqw7xHmotEmNFqEw.png)

-**Personal profiles are key** because newcomers need stories as well as scores, so each profile gives a newcomer someone to learn from: *how do they combine which tools and techniques together*?
+**Personal profiles are key** because newcomers need stories as well as scores, so each profile gives a newcomer someone to learn from: *How do they combine Which tools and practice together*?

-And in every file, of course, each mention of any tool or technique links to the zettelkasten overview for that tool or technique, where users get both:
+And in every file, of course, each mention of any tool or practice links to the zettelkasten overview for that tool or practice, where users get both:

-* a description of the tool / technique
+* a description of the tool / practice
 * links to explore how different people use it, and the scores they gave to it